kubeflow/website/content/en/docs/started/workstation/minikube-linux.md

 +++
-title = "Deploy using MiniKube on Linux" description = "Deploy Kubeflow using MiniKube on Linux" weight = 50
+title = "Deploy using MiniKube on Linux" description = "How to deploy Kubeflow with MiniKube on a single node on Linux" weight = 50

 +++